hasanalikhattak/latex/README.md

     mkdir /tmp/tl-equivs && cd /tmp/tl-equivs
     equivs-control texlive-local

 First you'll have to edit `texlive-local`.
-A good example for TeX Live 2014 can be found [here][10].
+A good example for TeX Live 2020 can be found [here] [4].

     gedit texlive-local

 Now you can build the package and install it:

     equivs-build texlive-local
-    sudo dpkg -i texlive-local_2014-1_all.deb
+    sudo dpkg -i texlive-local_2020-1_all.deb

 After this installing `texworks` through the package maintainer won't install TeX Live again.